EuroCRIS/CASRAI-Dictionairies/Objects/Edited Book.md

 ## Short definition
 Books edited by a single author or collaboratively for the dissemination of research or scholarly findings that generally result from peer reviewed funding.
 ## Fields
-(following a description of Edited Book in the [Outputs - Publications - Books](../Templates/Outputs%20-%20Publications%20-%20Books.md) template):
 [Title](../Object-Fields/Edited%20Book/Title.md),
 [Co-authors-editors](../Object-Fields/Edited%20Book/Co-authors-editors.md),
 [Editing Role](../Object-Fields/Edited%20Book/Editing%20Role.md),